communications-mining

 Store configuration in Communications Mining

-Instead of providing a local config file to the appliance like you did if you followed the EWS appliance deployment guide, you can instead manage the config file in Communications Mining.
+Instead of providing a local config file to the appliance like you did if you followed the Exchange Sync App deployment guide, you can instead manage the config file in Communications Mining.
 Note that if both local and remote config files are specified, the appliance will default to using the local config file.

 First, upload your JSON config file to Communications Mining: